thirdweb-dev/contracts/docs/DropERC1155.md

 function owner() external view returns (address)
 ```

-*Returns the address of the current owner.*
+Returns the owner of the contract.

 #### Returns